Access Scopes

 Follow these steps to apply the access scope to an existing access flow:

 1. On the Access Scopes page, under Access Scope, click the access scope name.
-NOTE: If your list of access scopes is long, you can enter the name of the access scope in the search field to filter the list.
+NOTE: If your list of access scopes is long, you can filter the list in the following ways:

 2. Click Use in Access Flow.
 The Use Access Scope in Access Flow panel appears.